JustinLawrenceMS/scsvs/README.md

 making all kinds of workarounds necessary.
 This workaround uses fputcsv.

-Of course, AWS still allows export in tab-delimited format.
+FYI, AWS still allows export in tab-delimited format. phpMyAdmin has great export options depending on the filesize of your dataset, but again, working locally is more secure.

-Not rocket science, but hopefully it helps someone.
+Future goal is to add data chunking.
+It already worked on a 40mb table with 8g memory.
+It exhausted memory on a 250mb table.

+I left placeholders for the programmer to add their own embelishments.

+Hopefully this helps
+someone.

-This was tested on PHP 7.2.13 and MySQL 5.6.23.
+It was tested on PHP 7.2.13 and MySQL 5.6.23.

 It was tested successfully on xampp and LAMP.